patchwork quilt laid over legs while reading in a chair

 If you forget… and wash anyway without the color catchers, inspect it carefully!

 1. DO NOT DRY IT!
-Heat will set the ink.
+Heat will set the dye.

 3. Rinse and repeat.
 Rinse in cold water and repeat until the water stays clear.
 Wrap the heavy quilt in a towel and wash in cold water in the washing machine with Shout Color Catchers.